(This article may contain affiliate links and we may earn a commission if you make a purchase.)

 Basketball fans can get inexpensive tickets to NBA Summer League games.
 I recommend getting tickets in advance.
 These events are huge and prices go up fast.

-There’s plenty to do right outside of the city of Las Vegas.
-These nearby attractions are great for daytrips…
+There’s plenty to do right outside of the city.
+You can do these activities even if you’re below the age of 21.
+These nearby attractions are great for tours and day trips…

 - Red Rock Canyon